5 Best Infant Life Jackets, Tested by a Dad and Baby

 The best life jacket in the world is no good if your kid won’t wear it.
 A fun print can pique interest and get children more excited about putting on safety gear, and the Airhead Treasure really stands out in that area.
 The playful under-the-sea graphics on the front were totally unique among the vests tested.
 (Even my 3-year-old son gravitated towards it when all seven vests were laid out side-by-side.)
 This model comes in both blue and pink colorways.
 The blue design blends into the pool a bit, but the bright yellow buckles and zipper help it pop off the water.
 The pink version is much more visible.

-That’s not to say that the Airhead is all style and no substance—it performed well in the float test too, netting one of the highest ratings for safety features of the vests we tested.
+That’s not to say that the Airhead is all style and no substance.
+It performed well in the float test, too, netting one of the highest ratings for safety features of the vests we tested.
 The front panels of this vest felt slightly thicker and bulkier than the rest, which made it a bit more difficult to carry my son outside the water, but also offered nice buoyancy while floating.
-It has one zipper, one waist strap, and one crotch strap, so there were no issues getting my son in and out of the vest, even when he was wet and wiggly post-pool.
+It has one zipper, one waist strap and one crotch strap, so there were no issues getting my son in and out of the vest, even when he was wet and wiggly post-pool.

-Weight range: 15 to 30 lbs. | Material: Nylon | Weight: 9.9 oz.
+Dimensions: 18" (H) | Weight range: 15 to 30 lbs. | Material: 200D nylon/polyester | Weight: 9.9 oz.

 “The Airhead had far and away the most unique design—the kid-friendly, under-the-sea graphics on the front of the vest stood out from the rest.”

-Best fitting infant life jacket
+Best-fitting infant life jacket

-- Slim fit
+- Slim, comfortable fit

 - Easy to carry child outside of water

-This infant life jacket is a favorite of Ashlee Neuman, content director of The Bump and mom of two, who told us, “Little ones really don't like being uncomfortable (who does?), so if their life jacket is too bulky, too scratchy, too anything, they're going to put up a fight—but wearing a life jacket while boating is obviously non-negotiable.
-The fit of the Stohlquist Infant Life Jacket is perfect, and it's allowed my family to enjoy many pleasant, whine-free boat rides and kayak paddles.”
-Little design elements in the Stohlquist stand out, like the oversized front zipper.
-This may sound like a small detail, but anything that improves the ease of putting a vest onto an irritated baby is a very welcome bonus.
+Measuring just 1.9 inches wide, the Stohlquist Infant Life Jacket has the slimmest profile of all models we tested, grabbing the highest ratings for fit and ease of use.
+The front panels and the headrest are noticeably thinner than other vests, and that reduced bulk made it much easier to carry my son both in and out of the water.
+This infant life jacket is also a favorite of Ashlee Neuman, content director of The Bump and mom of two.
+“Little ones really don't like being uncomfortable (who does?), so if their life jacket is too bulky, too scratchy, too anything, they're going to put up a fight—but wearing a life jacket while boating is obviously non-negotiable.
+The fit of the Stohlquist Infant Life Jacket is perfect, and it's allowed my family to enjoy many pleasant, whine-free boat rides and kayak paddles,” she said.
+Design elements in the Stohlquist stand out, like the oversized front zipper.
+This may sound like a small detail, but anything that improves the ease of putting a vest on an irritated baby is a very welcome bonus.

-Weight range: Up to 30 lbs. | Material: Nylon | Weight: 12.8 oz.
+Dimensions: 14.5" (L) x 1.9" (W) x 18.5" (H) | Weight range: Up to 30 lbs. | Material: Polyethylene foam/200D nylon/polyester | Weight: 12.8 oz.

 “The panels and headrest are both much thinner than all other models, making it very easy to carry the child both in and out of the water.”